Home

 What are the difficulties in growing plants in soil?

-Can I grow lettuce and herbs indoors in the Lettuce and Herbs Hydro Garden?
+Can I grow lettuce and herbs indoors in the Floating Garden?

-Where is the best place to locate the Lettuce & Herb Hydroponic Garden?
+Where is the best place to locate the Floating Garden?

 What is the purpose of aerating the nutrient solution?

-Can flowers be grown in the Lettuce and Herbs Hydroponic Garden kits?
+Can flowers be grown in the Floating Garden?

 Do the kits come with instructions?

-How do I clean the unit between crops?
+How do I clean the Floating Garden between crops?

 What is Hydroponics?